Piper sarmentosum: In cuisine

 The practice of wrapping meat in vine leaves originated in the Middle East, which was taken to India by the Persians.
 It was subsequently introduced by the Indians to Southeast Asia.
 However, grape vines do not grow well in tropical climates, so the Vietnamese started to use leaves of lolot instead.
 It is native to the Indochinese region and recently introduced to the United States by Lao and Vietnamese immigrants.
-It is also used for medicinal purposes, to relieve a wide range of symptoms from inflammation to snakebites.

 Traditional medicine

 Piper sarmentosum leaves are used in traditional Asian medicines.
 Chemical analysis has shown the leaves contain the antioxidant naringenin.
 Amides from P. sarmentosum fruit have been shown to have anti-tuberculosis and anti-plasmodial activities.

+It was tested against various bacteria species such as Staphylococcus aureus, Escherichia coli, Vibrio cholerae and Streptococcus pneumoniae in 2010.